Get Even More Visitors To Your Blog, Upgrade To A Business Listing >>

 Utkatasana or Chair Pose

-There are a variety of Yoga poses that you can practice that stimulate and benefit many parts of the body all at once.
+There are a variety of yoga poses that you can practice that stimulate and benefit many parts of the body all at once.
 One of those poses is Chair Pose.
 In Sanskrit, the language of yoga, the pose is called Utkatasana (OOT-kah-TAH-sah-nah), but it does not translate to mean “chair pose.”
 It actually means “fierce pose.”
 Utkata means intense or powerful.
 We combine utkata + asana to create utkatasana.
 Other translations include wild, frightening and even a lightning bolt which makes a lot of sense as we make a kind of zig-zag with our bodies.
 In Bikram yoga, it is called ‘awkward’ pose.
 Awkward pose for me is probably the best way that I can relate to it.

 Stability & Balance